isomerpages/moe-chijsngsec/_cca/Visual and Performing Arts/Choir.md

 <table style="width:100%">
 <tbody>
-<tr><td style="width:50%"><b>Limelight@Esplanade</b><br><br>SN Choir started the year with a public performance at one of the Limelight series at the Esplanade Concert, under our choir conductor, Ms Lim Ai Hooi.
-Our heartfelt thanks and appreciation for your presence at the concert.
-We are also grateful for the AV and technical support from school and the Limelight backstage crew and ushers for making the performance experience so authentic and meaningful to the girls.
-The students truly had a good time and will be enriched and touched in many ways by this performance opportunity.<br><br>
+<tr><td style="width:50%"><b>Singapore Youth Festival Arts Presentation 2025</b><br><br>SN Choir was at her best at the arts presentation!
+The students truly had an invaluable and memorable experience from the preparation to the actual performance.
+Our heartfelt thanks and appreciation to our choir conductor, Ms Lim Ai Hooi, the support from all the parents, teachers and school leaders.<br><br>
 	<img src="/images/06%20CCA/VPA%20Choir/PictureA__3_.jpg">
 	<img src="/images/06%20CCA/VPA%20Choir/PictureA__4_.jpg"></td>
 <td><img src="/images/06%20CCA/VPA%20Choir/PictureA__5_.jpg">
 	<img src="/images/06%20CCA/VPA%20Choir/PictureA__6_.jpg">
 	<img src="/images/06%20CCA/VPA%20Choir/PictureA__7_.jpg"></td></tr>

+<tr><td style="width:50%"><b>80th Anniversary of the End of World War II</b><br><br>SN Choir was very honoured to participate in the Commemoration Ceremony for the 80th Anniversary of the End of World War II at the Kranji War Memorial.
+The students had the privilege to witness the ceremony and uplifted the atmosphere with their voices!</td>
+<td><img src="/images/06%20CCA/VPA%20Choir/PictureA__8_.jpg"><br></td></tr>

-<tr><td style="width:50%"><b>Choir Workshop with Dr Harper</b><br><br>Dr TJ Harper R is an Associate Professor of Music, Director of Choral Activities, and Chair of the Department of Music at Loyola Marymount University in Los Angeles, CA. With his cheerful personality, Dr Harper taught and shared on singing techniques and expressions.
+<tr><td style="width:50%"><b>Choir workshop with Dr Paulo Lourenco</b><br><br>With his cheerful personality, Dr Paulo Lourenco, a music clinician from Portugal taught and shared on singing techniques and expressions.
 The choir students enjoyed and learnt new ways of expressing themselves and benefitted much from the workshop.</td>
-<td><img src="/images/06%20CCA/VPA%20Choir/PictureA__8_.jpg"><br></td></tr>

-<tr><td style="width:50%"><b>J 170 Anniversary Combined Choir at the National Stadium</b><br><br>SN Choir joined the other IJ school choirs at the IJ 170 Anniversary.
-It was a memorable and exciting occasion to praise God and be a part of the IJ family!</td>
 <td><img src="/images/06%20CCA/VPA%20Choir/PictureA__1_.jpg">
 	<img src="/images/06%20CCA/VPA%20Choir/PictureA__9_.jpg">
 </td></tr>